-Two-dimensional (2D) hydraulic models are not new to the industry; they’ve been in use for over 25 years.
-However, older 2D models required highly experienced users and were typically used on complex projects; the technology was expensive and cumbersome.
-Now, advances in computer technology and 2D modeling engines along with increased accessibility of data mean 2D modeling has been growing in popularity in the hydraulic engineering world.
+Two-dimensional (2D) hydraulic models are not new to the industry; they’ve been in use for close to 30 years.
+However, older 2D models required highly experienced users and the technology was expensive and cumbersome so they were typically only used on complex projects.
+Recently, advances in computer technology and 2D modeling engines along with increased accessibility of data mean 2D modeling has been growing in popularity in the hydraulic engineering world.

 Benefits of 2D Models:

-- Fewer modeling assumptions and less user judgment yield results that are representative of actual conditions.
+Fewer modeling assumptions and less user judgment can yield results that are representative of actual conditions.

 Example of 2D model water surface elevation contours, with velocity vectors.

 Finally, running a 2D model doesn’t take a special computer or other equipment.
-Standard office workstations can run most 2D models, although recommended specifications include an i7 processor, a minimum of 4GB of RAM, and a dedicated graphics card.
+Standard office workstations can run most 2D models.